korpsvart/TabMaker/readme.md

 # TabMaker

-TabMaker is a JavaScript (Vue) application designed to find and generate guitar voicings for a given chord sequence, while ensuring both playability and "musical quality".
+TabMaker is a JavaScript (Vue) application designed to generate guitar voicings for a chosen chord sequence, ensuring both playability and "musical quality".

 An hosted running version of the app can be found at: ...